 Protect Your Gaming Smartphone With Upsie

-Upsie’s extended smartphone warranties are designed with handsets like the Red Magic 7 Pro in mind.
+Upsie's Smartphone Subscription Warranties are designed with handsets like the Red Magic 7 Pro in mind.
 Offering comprehensive coverage in the event of manufacturing defects, mechanical faults, and other failures, complete peace of mind is assured.

-All of this and more is available at prices up to 70 percent less than extended warranty coverage sold by manufacturers and retailers.
-That’s because Upsie cuts out the middleman before passing on potential savings of over two-thirds to its customers.
+All of this and more is available for just $9.99 per month, and customers can cancel at any time without fees or penalties. .
+That's because Upsie cuts out the middleman before passing on potential savings to its customers.
 Find out more exclusively at Upsie.com.

 Learn More About Gaming Devices: